This post covers things to do in Charleston, with tips on free, nighttime as well as family-friendly activities.

 Fort Sumter only has one tour company that is allowed to offer guided tours on this exciting island.

-It takes a 30-minute journey on the water to get there.
-And once you arrive, you’ll get an intro by a National Park Ranger before being able to look around.
+It takes a 30-minute journey by ferry to get there.
+And once you arrive, you’ll get an intro from a National Park Ranger before being able to look around.